milesmcc/analytica/_posts/2017-3-15-predicting-market-crashes-part-1-theoretical-underpinnings.md

 Now we are equipped to tell the JLS story of a speculative crash.
 Imagine Anna, Bob, and Carol are all buying silver like never before; the price climbs and climbs, so there’s a fortune to be made!
-As prices rise, traders listen more to their peers, represented by $K$ increasing.
+As prices rise, traders listen more to their peers, represented by $$K$$ increasing.
 This shifts the balance of order and chaos in favor of order: despite prices skyrocketing, traders have faith in their peers and networks that overrides their initial balking, and so demand continually outstrips supply.